docarray/docarray/README.md

 print(dl.url)  # you can bulk access any other field, too
 ```

-And you can insert, remove, and append `Documents` to your `DocList`:
+And you can insert, remove, and append documents to your `DocList`:

 ```python
 # append